-1. Split the zones
+1. Create defined zones

 For compact urban homes, room dividers work brilliantly, especially those that incorporate unobtrusive, stylish full-height storage to create different sleeping and living areas without blocking natural light.
 As well as open shelving for books and ornaments, you can include cupboards to accommodate larger items that don’t need to be on show.